 During emergencies like a fire, rapid evacuation is crucial.
 However, fires often cause power outages, plunging the building into darkness.
 Coupled with the disorientation caused by smoke, this can lead to panic and confusion, delaying evacuation.

 The law also requires businesses to conduct regular risk assessments and ensure that emergency lighting systems are tested and maintained to remain fully operational.
+Modern systems are increasingly moving toward automation, utilising predictive maintenance in fire safety systems to alert managers to battery failures before they occur.
 Neglecting these responsibilities can result in severe penalties, including fines and criminal charges.

 Partnering with a reliable safety solutions provider, such as BusinessWatch, can help you stay compliant with UK regulations, protecting your business from legal risks while safeguarding lives.